1-833-ZEPOSIA

 ZEPOSIA may cause serious side effects, including:

-• Macular edema (a vision problem): Your risk for macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.
-Symptoms include blurriness, shadows or a blind spot in the center of your vision, sensitivity to light, or unusually colored vision
+• Macular edema (a vision problem): You may not notice any symptoms with macular edema.
+Your healthcare provider should test your vision around the time you start taking ZEPOSIA, periodically while you continue taking ZEPOSIA, and at any time you notice vision changes during treatment with ZEPOSIA.
+Your risk for macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.
+Symptoms include blurriness or shadows in the center of your vision, sensitivity to light, a blind spot in the center of your vision, or unusually colored vision

 The safety of ZEPOSIA was evaluated during a one-year, two-part clinical trial.
 During the clinical trial, people who took ZEPOSIA (n=429) and those who took placebo (n=216) were asked to report any side effects they experienced.
 All participants were first evaluated at 10 weeks.